When Van Halen Mounted a Disastrous Reunion With Sammy Hagar

 Hagar says the guitarist collapsed more than once backstage.
 Rumors of arguments that nearly led to blows proliferated.
 "There were nights where it was kind of like a rollercoaster, up or down," Anthony remembered a few years later, "and myself, I would have liked to have seen him totally clean up if we were gonna take this further."

-Some 40 shows in, Hagar says he tried to quit.
+Forty shows in, Hagar says he tried to quit.
 Only the threat of a lawsuit changed his mind.
 With 17 shows left, Hagar admitted to listeners on KSHE in St. Louis that he preferred working with his solo group, even as the tour lurched toward a predictably disastrous conclusion at its final stop in Tucson on November 19, 2004.
-“It was,” Hagar says in ‘Red,’ “the worst show we’d ever done in our lives.
-Eddie played so bad.”
+"It was," Hagar says in Red, "the worst show we’d ever done in our lives.
+Eddie played so bad."
 Everything ended as Van Halen smashed his guitar to bits in a fit of sudden rage, sending pieces of it into the crowd.
-“You don’t understand,” a crying reportedly Eddie said to the crowd.
+"You don't understand," a crying reportedly Eddie said to the crowd.

 Hagar says he's never spoken to either of the Van Halen brothers since that night.
 “I was just hoping it was going to be great and everybody was going to be happy and a big love fest and just go at it again," Hagar told NBC in 2011, "but it wasn’t that at all.
 It was the complete opposite."